 Service virtualization plays a key role in API testing, so when considering an API test strategy, an important step is to evaluate how virtual services are being consumed within the team and how it suits both developers and testers.
 Developers may adopt virtualization initially as they grow out the implementation then later to be adopted by testers.
 At this point it becomes critical to consider the possible knowledge gap between the test and development teams since APIs might be new territory for testers.

-Parasoft’s Service Virtualization Implementation Strategies paper outlines a number of key considerations, ranging from general decision criteria (your risk tolerance, access to dependent systems, etc.), to the expected implementation focus (environment-based, project-based, demand-based, or hybrid), to the anticipated team structure (distributed, center of excellence, or hybrid).
+Parasoft’s How to Adopt & Scale Service Virtualization paper outlines a number of key considerations, ranging from general decision criteria (your risk tolerance, access to dependent systems, etc.), to the expected implementation focus (environment-based, project-based, demand-based, or hybrid), to the anticipated team structure (distributed, center of excellence, or hybrid).
+You can also visit our service virtualization tutorial to learn more about the technology.

 Parasoft’s industry-leading automated software testing tools support the entire software development process, from when the developer writes the first line of code all the way through unit and functional testing, to performance and security testing, leveraging simulated test environments along the way.